abinayacodes18/Data-Analysis-Internship/README.md

 Power Query: For transforming and shaping the data.

-Key Features of the Dashboard

-Demographic Segmentation:

-Age groups, gender distribution, and location-based insights.

-Behavioral Segmentation:

-Analysis of purchase frequency, recency, and monetary value.

-Visualization Tools:

-Interactive charts, heatmaps, and slicers for user-friendly exploration.

-Insights & Recommendations:

-Data-driven recommendations for personalized marketing strategies.

-Methodology

-Data Collection:

-Gathered raw customer data from provided datasets.

-Data Cleaning and Preprocessing:

-Cleaned and structured the data using Power Query and Excel.

-Analysis and Segmentation:

-Used Power BI to segment customers based on predefined metrics (e.g., RFM Analysis).

-Visualization and Reporting:

-Created an interactive dashboard to present insights clearly.

 Outcomes
 Improved proficiency in Power BI and data visualization.

 Enhanced understanding of customer segmentation techniques.